mattermost/mattermost-developer-documentation/site/content/internal/sustained-engineering.md

 2. At-mention SET team lead, identified as the first person in the [Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel header.
 3. If no prompt solution is presented, create a ticket in [Mattermost Jira project](https://mattermost.atlassian.net/) and assign "Sustained Engineering" as the **Mattermost Team**.
 The ticket will be reviewed by a SET team during Tuesday or Thursday triage.

-This process helps increase accountability and tracibility for both teams.
+This process helps increase accountability and traceability across teams.

 ### Support Response Templates